 While the user experience on the app isn't as top-notch as others on this list, these features are robust enough to make up for it, especially if you're having trouble bringing everyone into the fold.

-Equal Time price: Free plan available for 40 minutes of transcription per meeting; Premium starts at $18/month (or $15/month when billed annually).
+Equal Time price: Free plan available for 40 minutes of transcription per meeting; paid plans from $15/month (billed annually).

 Best AI meeting assistant for asking questions about your meetings